Victoria Spartz: Tenure

-Spartz is the first Ukrainian-born female member of Congress and the first member born in a former Soviet republic.
-Members of Congress who were born in the then Soviet Union include Meyer London, Samuel Dickstein, Herman Kopplemann, and Herman Toll.
+Spartz is the first Ukrainian-born person to serve as a member of the United States Congress.

-In late 2020, Spartz was identified as a participant in the Freedom Force, a group of incoming Republican members of the House of Representatives who "say they're fighting against socialism in America".
+In late 2020, Spartz was identified as a participant in the Freedom Force, a group of incoming Republican members of the House of Representatives who "say they're fighting against socialism in America."

+In September 2021, Business Insider reported that Spartz had violated the Stop Trading on Congressional Knowledge (STOCK) Act of 2012, a federal transparency and conflict-of-interest law, by failing to properly disclose a purchase of stock in Simon Property Group worth between $15,001 and $50,000.

-Spartz's tenure has been marked by high staff turnover.
+Spartz's tenure was marked by high staff turnover.
 Congressional watchdog Legistorm measured her turnover in 2021 at three and half times the average of offices of House members, the highest turnover for a non-retiring member.
-In May 2022, Politico reported on a toxic environment within her office, with Spartz's temper quickly jumping from tepid to boiling, and reported that "aides who have left after a couple of months did so because the work environment became untenable."
-Examples of the office environment included Spartz ordering staff to record her direction to staff and later denying the previously expressed instructions, despite the recordings.
-One former aide said, "the common theme: Staffers do their job, and then Victoria comes in saying that they have no idea what they’re doing, that they are 'morons,' calling them 'idiots.'"
+In May 2022, Politico reported on what it described as a "toxic" environment within her office, with Spartz's temper quickly jumping from tepid to boiling, and reported that "aides who have left after a couple of months did so because the work environment became untenable".
+Examples of the office environment included Spartz ordering staff to record her direction to them and later denying the previously expressed instructions, despite the recordings.
+One former aide said, "the common theme: Staffers do their job, and then Victoria comes in saying that they have no idea what they're doing, that they are 'morons,' calling them 'idiots'".
 Spartz responded that her working style is "not for everyone" and that her critics "need to 'toughen up'".

-In September 2022, Politico reported that Spartz is planning to run for the United States Senate in 2024; incumbent Senator Mike Braun is running for governor of Indiana that year, leaving the seat open.
+In June 2024, Spartz's chief of staff quit after less than a month on the job and her communications director quit after less than five months on the job.
+That same month, it was reported that the House ethics committee opened a probe into the allegations against Spartz of "abuse", "general toxicity", and "rage" towards her staff.
+While the allegations were made prior to the congressional primaries held on May 7, the probe was delayed until after the primary in order to avoid a "potential appearance of meddling in the election."

+2023 speaker elections

-In January 2023, during the 2023 Speaker of the United States House of Representatives election, Spartz declined to vote for party nominee Kevin McCarthy on ballots four through 11, instead voting "present".
+In January 2023, during the 2023 Speaker of the United States House of Representatives election, Spartz declined to vote for party nominee Kevin McCarthy on ballots four through 11, voting "present" instead.
 She voted for McCarthy on the first three ballots and on the 12th through 15th ballots.

-There were rumors that Spartz might run in Indiana's U.S. Senate election in 2024 after Mike Braun decided not to seek reelection, but on February 3, 2023, she announced that she would not run for reelection or any other office in 2024.
+After McCarthy became speaker, she was critical of his speakership.
+She voted against tabling (that is, setting aside without debate) a motion to vacate brought against McCarthy, but ultimately voted against his removal on October 3, 2023.

+In the first ballot on the vote for a new speaker, Spartz refused to vote for the party nominee, Jim Jordan, casting instead a vote for Thomas Massie.
+She did vote for the party nominee in all subsequent ballots.